Gonza10V/clever-vista/content/publications/loica/index.md

 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
 slides: ""
----

-> [!NOTE]
-> Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.

 > [!NOTE]
 > Create your slides in Markdown - click the *Slides* button to check out the example.